 Go: Reyes Mezcaleria, 821 N Orange Ave, Orlando

 Trina Gregory-Propst and wife Va Propst have created two of Orlando’s most calorie-worthy restaurants: Se7en Bites and Sette Italian.
+Although, Sette unfortunately closed in 2020, their most popular dishes make regular appearances at Se7en Bites.
 It’s safe to say they’ve put their culinary mark on this town and are helping spread the gospel that “Orlando has good food!”

 The “Seventh Trimester” buttermilk garlic biscuit topped with 5-cheese mac n’ cheese, smoked bacon, fried egg and potato chips was the first thing I tried at Se7en Bites over 5 years ago and it’s still my most favorite indulgence on the menu.